1999AZZAR/Autonomous_Mobile_Manipulator/docs/hardware/PG23_MOTOR_CONNECTION_GUIDE.md

 **Checklist:**
 1. Verify 5V power to VIN pin
-2. Check encoder DATA(A) and DATA(B) pin connections
+2. Check DATA(A) and DATA(B) pin connections (same pins used for encoder feedback)
-3. Verify GPIO pins configured as inputs
+3. Verify GPIO pins configured correctly (DATA A as output for TX, DATA B as input for RX/encoder)
 4. Check for proper pull-up resistors if required
-5. Test encoder signals with oscilloscope or logic analyzer
+5. Test encoder signals with oscilloscope or logic analyzer (read from DATA pins)
 6. Verify quadrature decoding in software
-7. Check for interference or noise on encoder lines
+7. Check for interference or noise on DATA lines
+8. Note: Encoder signals come from same DATA pins used for serial control

 ### Motor Runs Erratically
 **Symptoms:** Motor speed varies unexpectedly, jerky motion